-In short, as you soon as you step out of that social circle, you’re a no fuc*ing body.
+In short, no matter how big a fish you’ve become in the small pond, as you soon as you step out of that social circle, you’re a no fuc*ing body.

 For example you can be the life of the party one night when you’re drunk, talking to everyone, buying people drinks and having guys and girls come to you for some handouts.

 The day after though the group doesn’t exist anymore and you’re back to where you were.

 Plus a headache and minus a few hundred bills.

 Some groups might be more long lived.

 Like your university class or your local night scene.

 In those cases, you can spend years building a good reputation and being considered “a cool guy” for quite some time and quite a few people.

 It feels like you’re living on the fringes of the real world.
 You inhabit a cool place of endless pleasures and status.

 It’s only a respite, you can’t escape forever.